lzh0321/Minimize-proteome-reallocation/README.md

 2.Known the constraints of the model after condition change.

 # Required software
-Matlab (The MORP was implemented in the matlab)
+Matlab (The MORP is implemented in the matlab)

-Gurobi Optimizer (The solution procedure was performed using Gurobi)
+Gurobi Optimizer (The solution procedure is performed using Gurobi)

 # About our study
-We used dFBA combined with dynamic MORP (dMORP) to simulate the metabolic shift of Bacillus coagulans from glucose culture to trehalose culture in mixed carbon sources environment.
-Our simulation suggestted that bacteria tend to minimize proteome reallocation upon environmental changes, which coincided with transcriptomics, proteomics and intracellular metabolite data.
+We use a combination of dynamic Flux Balance Analysis (dFBA) and dynamic MORP (dMORP) to simulate the metabolic transition of Bacillus coagulans from a glucose culture to a trehalose culture in a mixed carbon sources environment.
+Our simulation results indicate that bacteria tend to minimize proteome reallocation in response to environmental changes.
+These findings are consistent with transcriptomics, proteomics, and intracellular metabolite data.

 # Contact us
 If there are any problems during the use of the MORP, it can be raised in issues.